-Tony Valente brings a unique combination of skills, experience and passion to his candidacy for North Vancouver city council — as a seasoned project and risk management leader, urban thinker, and community volunteer.
+Tony Valente brings a unique combination of skills, experience and passion to his role as Councillor in the City of North Vancouver.
+He is a seasoned project and risk management leader, urban thinker, and community volunteer.

 Since 2010, Tony has also given his time to his community — first by serving on his strata council, and subsequently in a series of advisory and committee roles with the District and City of North Vancouver.